jimmysmith1919/JSLDS_public/README.md

 # Reverse engineering recurrent neural networks with Jacobian switching linear dynamical systems

-This repository is the official implementation of Reverse engineering recurrent neural networks with Jacobian switching linear dynamical systems (include link to NEURIPS paper here).
+This repository is the official implementation of Reverse engineering recurrent neural networks with Jacobian switching linear dynamical systems (https://arxiv.org/abs/2111.01256).

 ## Requirements
 All of the requirements are already installed in the Google Colab environment (https://colab.research.google.com/) in the Colab notebooks provided.
 This is the recommended environment to use these notebooks.